 A: Most wrongful death attorneys operate on a contingency fee basis.
 This means a client pays a percentage of their final case award to their attorney at the end of their case, but only if they win.
 There are no fees if the attorney is unable to secure compensation for their client with a contingency fee agreement.
 Some attorneys charge hourly rates for representation.
 It is important to carefully review a prospective attorney’s billing policy before signing a contract for their representation.

 Losing a family member due to the negligence or illegal misconduct of another party can be a traumatic and frustrating experience, and the right Valdese wrongful death attorney can provide compassionate support and responsive legal guidance that are invaluable in this difficult situation.
 If your family is mourning a loved one and you believe you have grounds to file a wrongful death claim, we can help.
-Contact Helton, Cody & Associates, PLLC, today to schedule your consultation with a Valdese wrongful death attorney.
+Contact Law Office of Lyndon R. Helton, PLLC, today to schedule your consultation with a Valdese wrongful death attorney.